FitzsimmonsCM/Fitzkundert-Recipes/breakfast/egg_shakshuka.md

 7. Finish with cilantro and cheese.
 Remove from the heat.
 Sprinkle with the cilantro and feta, if using, and serve with bread or pita if desired.

-[Notes]
+**Notes**

-- perfect egg consistency is set whites and runny yolks.
+- The perfect egg consistency is set whites and runny yolks.
 As soon as whites are set and eggs jiggle a bit in the center, they are done.

-- to help control egg cooking, remove skillet from heat when adding the eggs and return to simmer at med-low heat.
+- To help control egg cooking, remove skillet from heat when adding the eggs and return to simmer at med-low heat.

 - Spoon sauce over the whites--this helps whites cook before yolks

 - Rotate the skillet a few times, as different places are hotter than others.

+- This hearty recipe also makes a great dinner dish!